AndrewEllis93/Print-Tuning-Guide/README.md

 Much of this guide is specific to Voron printers running Klipper.
 Rather than re-hashing concepts already described in Voron documentation, I will be frequently linking to it and adding additional information and methods that utilize those concepts.

 Slicer screenshots are taken in SuperSlicer, but any concepts should directly translate to any slicer of your choosing.

+This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.
 # Table of Contents
 - [Extrusion Multiplier](#extrusion-multiplier)
 - [First Layer Squish](#first-layer-squish)